 One of the key clinical features of Alzheimer's disease (AD) is impairment in daily functioning.
 Instrumental activities of daily living (IADL) consist of preparing meals, handling the finances, driving or using public transportation, shopping, and many other everyday activities.
 IADL impairment leads to early loss of independence and the ability to be an active member of society, while shifting many daily responsibilities to caregivers and increasing their burden.
-IADL impairment in patients with clinical AD has been associated with global pathologic changes and frontal and posterior hypometabolism [1-3].
+IADL impairment in patients with clinical AD has been associated with global pathologic changes and frontal and posterior hypometabolism1-3.

 As AD progresses, executive dysfunction becomes more prominent.
 Executive function consists of complex attention, working memory, verbal and visual organization, planning, judgment, and reasoning.
-Executive dysfunction and IADL impairment have been shown to predict progression from amnestic mild cognitive impairment (MCI) to clinical AD, and are thought to be associated with each other and prefrontal dysfunction [4-7].
-Most studies exploring the relationship between executive function and IADL have focused on either normal aging [8,9] or dementia [4,10].
-However, only a few studies with small number of subjects have explored the relationship between executive function and IADL across the continuum from normal aging to MCI and mild AD [11,12].
+Executive dysfunction and IADL impairment have been shown to predict progression from amnestic mild cognitive impairment (MCI) to clinical AD and are thought to be associated with each other and prefrontal dysfunction4-7.
+Most studies exploring the relationship between executive function and IADL have focused on either normal aging8, 9 or dementia4, 10.
+However, only a few studies with small numbers of subjects have explored the relationship between executive function and IADL across the continuum from normal aging to MCI and mild AD11, 12.
 MCI subjects are a heterogeneous group with variable pathology.
 Therefore, investigating the relationship between executive function and IADL more closely may be important for identifying subjects with MCI who are likely to progress to clinical AD.
-This will allow them to take advantage of early treatment opportunities as they arise.
+Early identification of those MCI subjects who are at risk for AD will allow them to take advantage of early treatment opportunities as they arise.
 Moreover, it is important to determine what the additional contribution of executive dysfunction is to impairment in IADL, when accounting for memory deficits and global cognitive impairment, as treatments specifically targeting executive dysfunction may also be beneficial in maintaining patient independence.